OmNagvekar/Information_Retrieval_RAG/README.md

-# Information Retrieval RAG For Data Extraction from Reserach Papers
+# # Information Retrieval RAG For Data Extraction from Reserach Papers

-This project provides a framework for **Retrieval-Augmented Generation (RAG)** to extract and analyze information from research papers.
-It uses vector-based retrieval techniques and structured LLMs to process PDF documents and retrieve insights based on user queries.
+This project is a **Retrieval-Augmented Generation (RAG)** system designed to extract scientific and technical information from research papers.
+The system is built to handle large-scale document processing, embedding-based retrieval, and context-aware responses, leveraging **LangChain**, **FAISS**, and **LLMs** for robust data extraction and conversational AI.

 ---